ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: codeblock}

 The mount target is deleted in the background.
 Confirm the deletion by trying to view the mount target information.
-If you get an `_404 Not Found_` error, the mount target is successfully deleted.
+If you get an `404 Not Found` error, the mount target is successfully deleted.

 #### Deleting a file share in the API
 {: #delete-file-share-api}

-Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-api).
-Also, if the file share has a replica file share, you must remove the replication relationship.
-For more information, see [Remove the replication relationship with the API](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-remove-replication-api).
+The file share must be in a `stable` or `failed` state.

 Make a `DELETE /shares/$share_id` call to delete a file share.
 The file share must be in a `stable` state or `failed` state (that is, when provisioning fails).
 A file share cannot be deleted, if an existing mount target is associated with that file share or if replica operations are in progress.